Author

 • run writing workshops

-As an established writer, you’ll attend book signings, readings and discussions of your work, or run writing workshops.
+As an established author, you’ll attend book signings, readings and discussions of your work, or run writing workshops.

 Skills: